CyberSkyline/schools/README.md

 Inside the `us_highschools_list` directory:
 1. Download the latest year CCD directory data from https://nces.ed.gov/ccd/files.asp#Fiscal:2,LevelId:7,Page:1
-2. Create a table on the ElSi tableGenerator to include total students column and school ID (e.g. for 2021 - https://nces.ed.gov/ccd/elsi/tableGenerator.aspx?savedTableID=421908)
+2. Create a table on the ElSi tableGenerator to include total students column and school ID, make sure to select the latest year and include column for total enrollment (e.g. for 2021 - https://nces.ed.gov/ccd/elsi/tableGenerator.aspx?savedTableID=421908)
 3. Download as CSV
 4. Run the `create_list.js` script for high school with the CCD directory data, ElSi data, and PSS data